TejDyal/RacketFuryPSVRLeagueBackend/README.md

 <br><br>
 The relational database of the league and players structure is developed with MySQL Workbench.
 PHP is the chosen language to query the database at the backend.
 HTML5, CSS, CSS Grid, and Javascript is used for frontend development due to the level of knowledge and current learning curve of the developer (Tej Dyal).
 During development on a local Windows 10 machine, both PHP and MySQL are installed natively as each have their own local host server function and both have a Windows 10 install.
 This means no additonal server emulation base was needed (such as Apache).
 Local development environment such as WAMP, XAMPP, MAMP are not needed...at least so far.
 See Resources used section for how php was installed on Windows.
 <br><br>
-VSCODE is used as the editor for HTML5/CSS, javascript and PHP.<br>
+VSCODE is used as the editor for HTML5/CSS, javascript and PHP.<br><br>
-MySQL Workbench is the UI for database managment, design, creation and queries testing.<br>
+MySQL Workbench is the UI for database managment, design, creation and queries testing.<br><br>
 LibreOffice Calc is used for Website layout mockup design.

 <br><br>